 Experienced Representation in Mortgage and Bank Fraud Cases

-Financial institution fraud defense attorney Solomon L. Wisenberg defends clients in federal bank, mortgage, and real estate fraud cases.
-From his offices in Washington DC, he has represented borrowers, bank officers, and various third-parties throughout the U.S.
+I am Solomon L. Wisenberg, a financial institution fraud defense attorney defending clients in federal bank, mortgage, and real estate fraud cases.
+From my offices in Washington, D.C., I have represented borrowers, bank officers, and various third-parties throughout the U.S.

-Mr. Wisenberg understands financial fraud cases from both sides of the bar.
-As a federal prosecutor he was the chief of the bank fraud unit for one of the largest U.S. Attorney’s Offices in the United States.
-In that capacity he personally led several savings and loan fraud investigations, and first chaired several jury trials, during the Savings & Loan Crisis of the 1990s.
-Mr. Wisenberg’s most famous bank fraud case as a federal prosecutor was his two-year investigation of the Victoria Savings Association failure, which resulted in the conviction of nine defendants after an 11-week jury trial.
-Mr. Wisenberg received the Director’s Award from Attorney General Janet Reno for his service in the Victoria Savings case.
+I understand financial fraud cases from both sides of the bar.
+As a federal prosecutor, I was the chief of the bank fraud unit for one of the largest U.S. attorney’s offices in the United States.
+In that capacity, I personally led several savings and loan fraud investigations, and first chaired several jury trials, during the Savings & Loan Crisis of the 1990s.
+My most famous bank fraud case as a federal prosecutor was my two-year investigation of the Victoria Savings Association failure, which resulted in the conviction of nine defendants after an 11-week jury trial.
+I received the Director’s Award from Attorney General Janet Reno for my service in the Victoria Savings case.

-The knowledge Mr. Wisenberg gained prosecuting financial fraud cases helps him to defend clients facing exposure to federal bank, mortgage and appraisal fraud charges.
+The knowledge I gained prosecuting financial fraud cases helps me to defend clients facing exposure to federal bank, mortgage and appraisal fraud charges.

 The repercussions of the current financial crisis, fueled by the 2008 mortgage meltdown, will continue to be felt in the federal courts for the next several years.
 The statute of limitations for mortgage fraud and bank fraud is 10 years.
 Those who are convicted can be sentenced to anywhere from probation to life in federal prison.